Working with Underrepresented Alumni & Donors

-As conversations about diversity, equity, and inclusion remain top of mind in America, addressing these issues have become increasingly important for school advancement programs.
+As conversations about diversity, equity, and inclusion remain top of mind in America, addressing these issues has become increasingly important for school advancement programs.
 Organizational leaders need to prepare their staff and volunteers to work effectively, while remaining sensitive to the realities faced by underrepresented alumni and donors.
-To explore this issue, Dan Allenby will lead a discussion with Peter Hayashida (UC Riverside), Brooke Hendrickson (UC Berkeley), and Brian Thomas (Mary Institute and Saint Louis Country Day School - MICDS).
+To explore this issue, Dan Allenby led a discussion with Peter Hayashida (UC Riverside), Brooke Hendrickson (UC Berkeley), and Brian Thomas (Mary Institute and Saint Louis Country Day School - MICDS).

 WHAT YOU'LL DISCOVER

 - Perspectives for understanding experiences of underrepresented students and alumni